allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 ### Single Worker Node Setup
 ![Single Worker Node Deployment](./doc/assets/Architecture-Single-Allora-Worker-Node.png)

 The AWS Cloud Development Kit (CDK) is used to deploy a single Allora Worker Node.
-The CDK application deploys the following infrastructure
+The CDK application deploys the following infrastructure:

   - Virtual Private Cloud (VPC)
-  - Internet Gateway (IGW) to allow inbound requests for inferences from consumers and outbound responses from the worker node revealing these inferences
+  - Internet Gateway (IGW) to allow inbound requests for inferences from consumers and outbound responses from the worker node revealing inferences
   - Public subnet that has a direct route to the IGW
-  - Security Group (SG) with TCP Port 9010 open inbound allowing request for inferences to be routed to the Allora Worker Node
+  - Security Group (SG) with TCP Port 9010 open inbound allowing requests for inferences to be routed to the Allora Worker Node
-  - Single EC2 instance (the Allora Worker Node) assigned to the public subnet
+  - Single Amazon Elastic Compute Cloud (EC2) instance (the Allora Worker Node) assigned to the public subnet
-  - Elastic IP Address (EIP) associated with the EC2 instance
+  - Elastic IP Address (EIP) associated with the EC2 instance to maintain consistent IP addressing across instance restarts

 The Allora Worker Node is accessed by the user internally and is not exposed to the Internet to protect the node from unauthorized access.
 A user can gain access to the EC2 Instance using AWS Session Manager.

+Multiple processes run on the Allora Worker Node (EC2 instance):

+  - Docker container with the
+  - Docker container running the model

 ## Worker Node System Requirements